 Roasted mediterranean vegetables with a secret ingredient

-One of my favorite dishes in the Summer, is based on a Delia Smith Roasted Vegetable and Cous Cous Salad but I have my own take on it.
+One of my favourite dishes in the Summer is based on a Delia Smith Roasted Vegetable and Cous Cous Salad but I have my own take on it.

 This is a much simplified version, and the roasted vegetable mixture can be used in a variety of ways, served with cous cous, stirred through cooked pasta eaten both hot or cold, served with fresh salmon fillet, grilled chicken breast, goats cheese, and even feta cheese.
 It can be also used as an alternative to mince in a lasagne, making it a vegetarian option too.
 Endless options really!
 Once cooked, the vegetable mix will keep in the fridge for 4 days, and can be eaten cold, or warmed through in the microwave.